-- Add tequila, lime juice and Cointreau to a cocktail shaker, and shake or stir until combined.
-Taste, and if you would like it to be sweeter, stir in a half teaspoon of agave or simple syrup at a time until the mix reaches your desired level of sweetness.
+Add tequila, orange liqueur and lime juice to a cocktail shaker, and shake or stir until combined.
+Taste, and if you would like the margarita to be sweeter, stir in a half teaspoon of agave or simple syrup at a time until the mix reaches your desired level of sweetness.

 Fill glass with ice.
 Pour in the margarita mixture over the rocks.
 Serve immediately, garnished with an extra lime wedge if desired.